WebAssembly/spec/proposals/js-string-builtins/Overview.md

 ```
 /// Encode a string into a new mutable i8 array using UTF-8.
+////
+/// This uses the replacement character for unpaired surrogates and so it
+/// doesn't support lossless round-tripping with `decodeStringFromUTF8Array`.
 func encodeStringToUTF8Array(
   string: externref
 ) -> (ref (array (mut i8)))
 {
+  // Technically a partially redundant test, but want to be clear the null is
+  // not allowed.
   if (string === null ||
       typeof string !== "string")
     trap();